Inappropriate Sinus Tachycardia

 How is inappropriate sinus tachycardia diagnosed?

 Your healthcare provider will review your health history and do a physical exam.
-He or she can easily notice a fast heartbeat by taking your pulse.
+They can easily notice a fast heartbeat by taking your pulse.
 But, it is important to rule out other causes for the fast heartbeat.
 It is also important to learn what type of tachycardia is present.
 Other types of tachycardia may need different treatment.

 Your healthcare provider might use tests to help make this diagnosis.
 These include:

 - Electrocardiogram, to analyze the heart’s electrical rhythm and the type of tachycardia